-Fluid Conversion Process: From Water-Based to Evans Waterless Engine Coolant
+Fluid Conversion Process: From Water-Based to Evans HD Waterless Engine Coolant

 The primary objective of converting to Evans Waterless Engine Coolant is to eliminate all of the problems associated to water, whilst increasing reliability and engine life.
-Specifically, to prevent overheating, corrosion, erosion, pressurisation and detonation.
+Specifically, to prevent overheating, corrosion, pressurisation and detonation.

 Conversion from a water-based coolant to Evans is a straight forward process that can be undertaken by anyone with some basic experience in engine mechanics, provided the instructions below are adhered to.
 The time to complete a conversion will depend on several factors including experience, engine design, and workshop/tool facilities - we recommend the DIY enthusiast allow 3 hours and a professional mechanic 2 hours.
 If several engines are to be converted simultaneously then the average time taken will reduce with confidence and practice - Evans technicians usually complete a car engine conversion in 90 minutes, sometimes less.

-For larger diesel engines, as fitted to trucks, gen-sets, plant etc. we recommend conversion by a professional mechanic or Evans accredited conversion centre.
+For Heavy Duty diesel engines, as fitted to trucks, gen-sets and industrial plant etc. we recommend conversion by a professional mechanic or Evans accredited conversion centre.
+Evans conversion instructions should be used in conjunction with the OEM's instructions for coolant replacement.